hrm3vi/bdd_course_rails_5/README.md

-Creating articles feature test and feature
+listing articles feature

-- write feature test
-- build features to make tests pass one by one
-- once all pass, merge w/ master
-- visit root
-- click on new article
+- create 2 articles to display
+- list the 2 artricles
-- fill in title and body
+- expect both articles' title and body to be present
-- create article

-expectation :: (1) 'article has been created', [2] "articles path"